dgvergel/dgvergel.github.io/about.md

 ## Nature of the content

-The content of this blog (including text, source code, diagrams, images, and any other original material published in its articles) is provided solely for educational and informational purposes.
+The content of this blog's posts (including text, source code, diagrams, images, and any other original material published in its articles) is provided solely for educational and informational purposes.

 ## Warranty and liability